 If you’re planning to fish in the Chesapeake Bay, you’ll need a Chesapeake Bay & Coastal Sport Fishing License.
-It costs $15 for residents and $22.50 for non-residents, valid for 365 days.
-There are also 7-day options available.
-Note that if you’re under 16, in active military service, or fishing on designated free days, you don’t need a license.
-Keep exploring to discover more useful fishing regulations and licensing details!
+It costs $15 for residents and $22.50 for non-residents and lasts 365 days.
+Seven-day options are also available.
+Note that anyone under 16, in active military service, or fishing on designated free days does not need a license.
+Keep reading for the full details on rules, exemptions, and how to buy one.

 License Term

-When you purchase a Chesapeake Bay & Coastal Sport Fishing License, it’s valid for 365 days from the date of purchase, guaranteeing you have ample time to enjoy fishing in the region’s tidal waters.
+When you buy a Chesapeake Bay & Coastal Sport Fishing License, it is valid for 365 days from the purchase date.
+This gives you plenty of time to fish the tidal waters whenever the conditions are right.

 A Chesapeake Bay & Coastal Sport Fishing License is valid for 365 days, ensuring plenty of time for fishing adventures.

-The license not only covers your recreational activities in tidal waters but also permits passengers on your registered boat to fish without needing individual licenses.
+The license covers recreational fishing in tidal waters and lets everyone on your registered boat fish without buying their own individual license.

 Who May Fish Without a License